Anjan50/Anjan50/README.md

 - 👨🏽‍💻 I’m a ANJAN DIYORA from Surat, Gujarat,India.
 - 🌱 I’m currently learning Python And best way to contribute in Opensourse;
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about Tech stuff, if I know I am happy to help;
 - 📫 How to reach me: [@ANJAN](https://www.anjan-portfolio.ml/);

 **Languages and Tools Which I use:**